janmojzis/mcencrypt/README.md

 **mcencrypt** reads mceliece8192128 public key from filedescriptor 4, uses KEM (key encapsulation mode) to compute symetric session key and ciphertext.
-Then reads n-BYTES message from standard input, uses chacha20-poly1305 to encrypt and authenticate the message and write it on standard output.
+Then reads n-BYTES message from standard input, uses chacha20-poly1305 to encrypt and authenticate the message and writes ciphertext on standard output.
 ```
 240 BYTES mceliece8192128 ciphertext
 n BYTES chacha20 encrypted message